Book of Common Prayer (1662): Proposed 1928 revision

 The influences of the Oxford Movement, a ritualist and Anglo-Catholic movement launched by a series of tracts first published in 1833, continued after the First World War, and the immediate Interwar period drew a desire to revise the 1662 prayer book in accord with social changes.
 Anglo-Catholics in particular had been agitating for revision even prior to the war.
 In 1906, a group of five Church of England bishops led by John Wordsworth, the Bishop of Salisbury, and aided by liturgical scholar Walter Frere, met to discuss which ornaments and vestments were permitted by the 1662 prayer book's rubrics.
 Their publicly published 1908 consensus was that the chasuble was permitted, drawing ire that saw the Upper House of Convocation approving a less affirmative resolution in 1911.
 Also in 1911, Frere published Some Principles of Liturgical Reform.
 This text prompted Randall Davidson, Archbishop of Canterbury, to approve an advisory committee to discuss revision.

 An assemblage composed of members of both the Anglo-Catholic and Evangelical parties first met in 1912.
 During the war years, some of the practices that Anglo-Catholics sought, such as reserving the Eucharist, were permitted to the suspicion of the Evangelical wing.
 With the experience in the war, many clergy reported an increased need for revision.
 These efforts first culminated in NA 84 in February 1923, which most closely followed Anglo-Catholic desires and moved away from the 1662 edition.
 The publishing of NA 84 prompted three separate unofficial proposals in 1923 and 1924.
-The staunchly traditionalist Anglo-Catholic English Church Union published their own proposal, the "Green Book", in 1923 in accordance to their internal revision process's 1922 conclusions which deleted many non-liturgical elements of the 1662 prayer book which they determined to be anachronistic.
+The staunchly traditionalist Anglo-Catholic English Church Union (E.C.U.) published their own proposal, the "Green Book", in 1923 in accordance to their internal revision process's 1922 conclusions which deleted many non-liturgical elements of the 1662 prayer book which they determined to be anachronistic.
 More limited revisions were prepared by more Liberal Anglo-Catholics under William Temple in the 1923 "Grey Book" and moderate Anglo-Catholics of the Alcuin Club in the 1923 and 1924 "Orange Books".
 Alongside these efforts, Evangelicals increasingly disapproved of revision entirely.

 Revision continued until 1927 producing the "Green Book" of the Church of England's National Assembly.
 Proponents of the proposed prayer book noted that it would only serve as an alternative to the 1662 edition, rather than succeeding it entirely, as had occurred elsewhere.
 This text was submitted to the House of Commons as required by law, where it was defeated in December 1927 after a coalition of conservative Church of England loyalists and Nonconformists failed to override both opposition and Catholic parliamentarian abstention.
 Among those in favour of approval had been Winston Churchill, who affirmed the Church of England's Protestant orthodoxy, while opponents viewed the proposed text as too permissive of "indiscipline and Romanism".
 A second effort, with some minor modifications, similarly failed in 1928.
 Subsequent usage of the text, while not approved, resulted in later printings.